jmknoble/mark-toc/README.md

 ```

 You can also control the "lowest" level of headings included in the table of
 contents using `--skip-level`.
-For example, to skip top-level headings, usE;
+For example, to skip top-level headings, use;

     uvx mark-toc --skip-level 1 INPUTFILE.md

-This will omit all headings that start with a sinle `#` character from the
+This will omit all headings that start with a single `#` character from the
 table of contents.

-Combined, this looks lik:
+Combined, this looks like:

     uvx mark-toc --heading-level 2 --skip-level 1